Land Maintenance LLC

 6 Reasons to use Worm Castings

-2. The worm castings have the ability to fix heavymetals in organic waste.
+1. The humus in the worm castings extracts toxins and harmful fungi and bacteria from the soil.
+Worm Castings therefore have the ability to fight off plant diseases.2.
+The worm castings have the ability to fix heavymetals in organic waste.
 This prevents plants from absorbing more of these chemical compounds than they need.
 These compounds can then be released later when the plants need them.

 3. Worm Castings act as a barrier to help plants grow in soil where the pH levels are too high or too low.
 They prevent extreme pH levels from making it impossible for plants to absorb nutrients from the soil.